Sunday, January 07, 2024

 Step 5 Save the visual

-Finally, your ArcGIS Map is ready.
-Click save button to save the visual.
+Finally, your ArcGIS Maps for Power BI visual is ready.
+Click Save to save the report.

 When to use ArcGIS Map visual?